gredss/business-analytics/excel-track/Retail Sales Performance Dashboard.md

 - A KPI summary at the top (Revenue, Growth %, Top Product).

 ### Data sources
-The dataset used for this project is publicly available on Kaggle: https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting
+The dataset used for this project is publicly available on Kaggle: [Sales Forecasting Dataset](https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting)

 ### Deliverable
 - Dashboard Tab – A clean, interactive dashboard that consolidates all key views.